Chad: Religion

-Chad is a religiously diverse country.
-Various estimates, including from Pew Research in 2010, found that 52–58% of the population was Muslim, while 39–44% were Christian, with 22% being Catholic and a further 17% being Protestant.
-According to a 2012 Pew Research survey, 48% of Muslim Chadians professed to be Sunni, 21% Shia, 4% Ahmadi and 23% non-denominational Muslim.
-Islam is expressed in diverse ways; for example, 55% of Muslim Chadians belong to Sufi orders.
-Its most common expression is the Tijaniyah, an order followed by the 35% of Chadian Muslims which incorporates some local African religious elements.
-In 2020, the ARDA estimated the vast majority of Muslims Chadians to be Sunni belonging to the Sufi brotherhood Tijaniyah.
-A small minority of the country's Muslims (5–10%) hold more fundamentalist practices, which, in some cases, may be associated with Saudi-oriented Wahhabism.
+Various estimates, including from Pew Research in 2010, find that 52–58% of the population was Muslim, while 39–44% were Christian (22% Catholic and 17% Protestant).
+According to a 2012 Pew Research survey, 48% of Muslims professed to be Sunni, 21% Shia, 4% Ahmadi and 23% non-denominational Muslim.
+Around 55% of Sunnis belong to Sufi orders, with 35% adhering to Tijaniyah which incorporates some local religious elements.
+In 2020, the Association of Religion Data Archives estimated the vast majority of Muslims were Tijaniyah Sunnis.
+A small minority of Muslims (5–10%) hold more fundamentalist practices, which in some cases may be associated with Saudi-oriented Wahhabism.

-Catholics represent the largest Christian denomination in the country.
+Catholics represent the largest Christian denomination.
 Most Protestants, including the Nigeria-based "Winners' Chapel", are affiliated with various evangelical Christian groups.
-Members of the Baháʼí and Jehovah's Witnesses religious communities also are present in the country.
-Both faiths were introduced after independence in 1960 and therefore are considered to be "new" religions in the country.
+Members of the Baháʼí and Jehovah's Witnesses religious communities also are present; both faiths were introduced after independence in 1960 and therefore are considered to be "new" religions in the country.

 A small proportion of the population continues to practice indigenous religions.
 Animism includes a variety of ancestor and place-oriented religions whose expression is highly specific.
-Christianity arrived in Chad with the French and American missionaries; as with Chadian Islam, it syncretises aspects of pre-Christian religious beliefs.
+Christianity arrived in Chad with French and American missionaries; as with Islam, it syncretises aspects of pre-Christian religious beliefs.

 Muslims are largely concentrated in northern and eastern Chad, and animists and Christians live primarily in southern Chad and Guéra.
-Many Muslims also reside in southern Chad but the Christian presence in the north is minimal.
+Many Muslims also reside in southern Chad, but the Christian presence in the north is minimal.
 The constitution provides for a secular state and guarantees religious freedom; different religious communities generally co-exist without problems.

 Chad is home to foreign missionaries representing both Christian and Islamic groups.
-Itinerant Muslim preachers, primarily from Sudan, Saudi Arabia, and Pakistan, also visit.
+Itinerant Muslim preachers visit, primarily from Sudan, Saudi Arabia, and Pakistan.
 Saudi Arabian funding generally supports social and educational projects and extensive mosque construction.